Code-Institute-Submissions/GeorgianF-Kenpachi-P5-CI-FebResub/TESTING.md

   * | &check; |... **filter and search the products model** so that I can **check the stock and availability**
   * | &check; |... **filter and search the contact us form model** so that I can **see what new messages are sent into the store**
   * | &check; |... **delete messages sent to the store** so that I can **avoid having a full inbox/or spams**

+## **Bugs and fixes**
+1. Menu button had full width and every time that you clicked on the same line the menu pops **Solution**: Adjusted the width of the button to fit content
+2. Top product container buttons were not working
+   Tried: adjusting the z-index on the button to put them on top, did not work.
+   **Solution**: The nav container had a 100vh, pussing the content to the bottom of the page
+3. Line image on the cart was not displaying **Solution**: had to adjust the  {{ product.imageURL }} into {{ item.product.imageURL }}
+4. Pause image on the home page was not showing in the deployed app **Solution**: changed the scr to match the AWS path
+5. Image field on the add product form in the admin panel did not upload the file to the correct path.
+   **Solution**: I had to modify the Product Model to tell it where to upload, and use the [ClearableFileInput](https://docs.djangoproject.com/en/2.2/ref/forms/widgets/#django.forms.ClearableFileInput) widget in the form.
+6. Contact form was displaying “Opps Error…” from the beggining **Solution**: I corrected the view, and moved the else statement in the nested if statement and defined the form variable at the top of the function.

+**NO** other bugs have been identified

 [Back to Readme](README.md)